How do I make my Secondary School choice?

 (or by post) from June to July of Year 5.
 The date is published in the Education and Learning section of the KCC website.
 Registration for the test in September 2023 opened on 1st June 2023 and closed at midnight on 3rd July 2023.
 If possible please forward a copy to firstname.lastname@example.org

 .
-Tests are taken currently in the second week of September.
-This year they are on 12th September 2019.
-Results are sent by e-mail from 4pm and this year will be sent to you on 18th October 2023 from the Local Authority.
+Tests are usually taken in the second week of September and this year's test was on 7th September 2023.
+Results are usually sent by e-mail from 4pm and this year will be sent to you on 18th October 2023 from the Local Authority.
 The Local Authority can provide you with the exact breakdown of scores if you wish.
-The booklet should answer most questions but the Kent Admissions team and experienced choice advisers can be reached on 01622 696565 or email@example.com

 .
 Our Admissions Officer, Jodi Roux, can point you in the right direction, and our staff are aware how stressful a time this is and will advise, but each secondary school has a similar person and they are often very helpful.

 The school is happy to advise you about their likelihood of passing although we can never predict with 100% accuracy, and this is especially true now that the tests have changed.
 Standardised scores are age related so that younger children aren’t disadvantaged and we do provide those along with levels.
 Our ticks on the reports we send you three times a year are specifically related to National Curriculum Age Related Expectations (ARE).
 Whilst high attainment on the national curriculum would indicate potential for passing PESE (11 plus) there is no direct correlation.
 Further details on scores and pass marks are on the KCC website